 CyclingTips editor Matt de Neef visited the Australian distributor of an e-bike motor brand to learn more about the technology and test ride a bike with a concealed motor.

-Warren Anderson loves gadgets.
-He visited Eurobike last year to check out the vast array of electric bikes on display and in the process became the Australian distributor for vivax Assist, an Austrian-based e-bike company that sells, among other things, crank-drive motors that can be hidden inside the seat tube of a road or mountain bike.
+Warren Anderson visited Eurobike last year to check out the vast array of electric bikes on display.
+In the process he became the Australian distributor for vivax Assist, an Austrian-based e-bike company that sells, among other things, crank-drive motors that can be hidden inside the seat tube of a road or mountain bike.

 The set up